-CHICAGO - Attorney General Kwame Raoul today announced that teams of assistant attorneys general and investigators from his office will be monitoring elections throughout Illinois on Tuesday, Nov.
-3, to ensure that voters' rights are protected and polling places are accessible.
+CHICAGO - Attorney General Kwame Raoul today announced that more than 170 teams of assistant attorneys general and investigators from his office will be monitoring elections throughout Illinois on Tuesday, Nov.
+8, to ensure that voters' rights are protected, and polling places are accessible.